Agave vilmoriniana (a-GAH-vee vil-mor-in-ee-AY-nuh) is a succulent evergreen perennial agave plant native to Mexico.

 Uses For Vilmoriniana Octopus

 This very dramatic drought tolerant plant makes a wonderful specimen plant or a focal point for a sunny border.

 It can also be used as a very large handsome container plant.

 This hardy succulent does well in coastal gardens and can also prosper in partially shaded inland gardens.

-Every xeriscape garden in the Southwest should several of them.
+Every xeriscape garden in the Southwest should have several of them.

 Vilmoriniana is also an excellent choice for fire-prone areas (fire escaping) as it is considered “firewise” or “fire smart. “